Generic selectors

 A very common offense is false teachings that entice brethren away from God’s truth.
 Another is slander or spreading gossip.
 This can cause us to harbor wrong thoughts and feelings toward someone we might not even know.
 How many times have we heard gossip about someone, only to finally get to know the person and hear quite a different story?
 The gossip poisons our view, and maybe even prejudices us, such that we can have evil thoughts against someone we might not even know.
 Worst of all, even if it was based upon fact, what if the victim has already repented?
 The gossip is just perpetuating the memory of it even though God has forgiven the person.

-DEFINITION: The temptation or enticement to sin of an offense is that the victim becomes unwilling to forgive the offender, usually through anger.
+DEFINITION: The temptation or enticement to sin of an offense is that the victim becomes UNWILLING to forgive the offender, usually through anger.

 Avoiding the usual negative emotions of anger and resentment when an offense occurs is the best way to successfully resist the temptation of an offense.
 The trap, snare, or stumblingblock of the offense presents every person with the choice to either avoid sin or to commit sin.
 Therefore, when someone causes an offense, it is up to us to recognize the temptation and choose whether or not we avoid it.
 How does a Christian do this?
 One powerful tool is prayer:

-Evil one” can also be translated evil.
+“Evil one” can also be translated evil.
 Jesus tells us to pray to avoid the temptations of offenses.
 This is so vital that it should be a fundamental part of our prayers.
-Pray to stay alert for offenses and resist temptations because they are everywhere, including within the Church.
+Pray to stay alert for offenses and resist temptations because they are everywhere, including within the ekklesia.
 In Matthew 18:7 it says, “Woe to the world because of offenses!
-For it is necessary that offenses come.
+For offenses must come.

 So, is it possible to commit an offense without sinning?
 In other words, can someone cause an offense even if they are not breaking any of God’s Laws?
 This is where things become a little more complicated.

 Paul describes a situation where a person who is weaker in spiritual knowledge can be tempted or enticed to sin by someone who is wiser in the Scriptures.
 Even though the wise believer is not breaking God’s Law, the weaker brother (or sister) can sin because of his ignorance of the Scriptures.
-(There are sins of ignorance—refer to Leviticus 4:2, et al.) In a case such as this, the wiser believer ends up causing an offense even though it was not intentional.
-Again, Romans 14:21 says to avoid creating any situation whereby anyone “stumbles, or is offended, or is made weak.”
+(There are sins of ignorance—refer to Lev.
+4:2, et al.) In a case such as this, the wiser believer ends up causing an offense even though it was not intentional.
+Again, Romans 14:21 says to avoid creating any situation whereby anyone “stumbles or is offended or is made weak.”

-PRINCIPLE: If our direct influence causes someone else to sin regardless of our motives, we might be the cause of an offense.
+PRINCIPLE: If our direct influence causes someone else to sin regardless of our motives, we might be the cause of an OFFENSE.

 So how do we apply this in our lives?
 First, understand that the situation in 1 Corinthians 8 is dealing with two brothers in Christ.
 Ideally, we will always regard each other with agape love.
 Notice: